 Watch this interview with Dr Carmen Primo Perez, Senior Sustainability Officer, who explains carbon neutral certification to Diploma of Sustainable Living students.

-The University has committed to applying a negative investment screen to fossil fuels and a positive screen to companies and funds which contribute to the United Nations Sustainable Development Goals, with the aim to completely divest from fossil fuel-exposed investment funds by the end of 2021.
+The University has committed to applying a negative investment screen to fossil fuels and a positive screen to companies and funds which contribute to the United Nations Sustainable Development Goals, and completely divested from fossil fuel-exposed investment funds at the end of 2021.

 These commitments have been explicitly or implicitly embedded in relevant University's policies, strategies and procedures such as: